-Restaurant analytics are the combination of all that raw data, turned into simple to use insights that you can use to make better decisions for your business.
+Restaurant analytics are the combination of all that raw data, turned into easy-to-use insights that help you make better business decisions.
 Today, every piece of information—from wait time to tip distribution—can be accurately gathered, measured, and presented to owners in a way that’s clear, prompting a real-time response and forward-thinking plans for long-term success.

 Read on to learn about eight metrics you can measure to boost traffic, revenue, and customer satisfaction using the restaurant data analytics in your POS.

 In order to serve customers well, and hopefully create repeat business, you’ll need to move the dining experience along at your tables.
 A restaurant POS system can help facilitate ordering and even offer tabletop payment, so customers can enjoy a casual bite, leaving satisfied and likely to return for another meal down the line.

 Plus, with faster order and payment, your waitstaff is free to accommodate more customers, further improving table turnover without unnecessarily rushing guests who want to linger a little longer.